Virgo Full Moon Total Lunar Eclipse 3/3/26

 And that, too, is part of what this eclipse is asking us to see.
 And what it is asking us to be.

-In the next section, I explore what this eclipse suggests about the kind of strength that can actually meet moments like this through the lens of the Sabian symbol and the deeper Virgo–Pisces invitation.
+In the next section, I explore what this eclipse suggests about the kind of strength that can actually meet moments like this through the lens of the Sabian symbol, “A strong hand supplanting political hysteria” and the deeper Virgo–Pisces invitation.
 You’re welcome to subscribe if that feels supportive.

 This Full Moon Total Lunar eclipse occurs at 12° Virgo.